00-1/btcsim/README.md

 #### *🌴 0000—2359*

-The slack bot had commands:
+The slack bot has some commands:

 - `btc sim score`: Lists player's scores
 - `btc sim history`: Prints a detailed history of the last 10 days of the game